warestack/bda/README.md

 ### Welcome to the Big Data Analytics!

-In this repository, you will find the exercises and their solutions for the module.
+This repository contains the lecture notes, exercises, and their solutions for the module.